 - Over a recent four period, the CSU has issued nearly 50,000 professional development certificates in education health services, business and technology, leisure and hospitality, manufacturing, international trade and many other industries.

-- CSU Centers for Community Engagement and Service Learning make avaiable more than 3,100 service learning courses.
+- CSU Centers for Community Engagement and Service Learning make available nearly 2,300 service learning courses.

 The CSU is governed by the Board of Trustees, most of whom are appointed by the governor and serve with faculty and student representatives.
 The CSU Chancellor is the chief executive officer, reporting to the Board.
 The campus presidents serve as the campus-level chief executive officers.
 The Trustees, Chancellor and presidents develop university-wide educational policy.
 The presidents, in consultation with the CSU Academic Senate and other campus stakeholder groups, render and implement local policy decisions.